-September 8, 1920, through its attorneys, the defendant wrote a letter to plaintiffs' attornney, in which they say they are willing to pay as commissions on contracts for the sale of machinery the sum of P6,511.17, "in full settlement of all claims which they have upon our clients on that behalf as of this date," and we "hereby tender you the sum of P6,511.17 in full settlement of all claims due by our clients as of this date."
+September 8, 1920, through its attorneys, the defendant wrote a letter to plaintiffs' attorney, in which they say they are willing to pay as commissions on contracts for the sale of machinery the sum of P6,511.17, "in full settlement of all claims which they have upon our clients on that behalf as of this date," and we "hereby tender you the sum of P6,511.17 in full settlement of all claims due by our clients as of this date,"

 As applied to the existing facts, it might be questioned as to whether this was a good tender of the P6,511.17.
-But, assuming that one year after the defendant had collected the money upon the contracts, and it does not include interest on the money collected or the accrued costs.
+But, assuming that it was valid for that amount, it was made nearly one year after the action was commenced and more than one year after the defendant had collected the money upon the contracts, and it does not include interest on the money collected or the accrued costs.

 The evidence shows, and the company in effect admits, that from and out of moneys which it had previously collected on the contracts, the plaintiffs were entitled to have and receive P6,511.17.
-Under the contract between the plantiffs and the company, this money should have been paid to the plaintiffs when it was collected.
+Under the contract between the plaintiffs and the company, this money should have been paid to the plaintiffs when it was collected.

 The lower court found that the plaintiffs were not entitled to interest and costs.
 That was error.
 In so far as it found that the plaintiffs were entitled to judgment for P6,511.17, the judgment of the lower court is affirmed.
-In all other respects, it is reversed, and a judgment will be entered here in favor of the plaintiffs for P6,511.17, with interest from the 15th of October, 1919, at the rate of six per cent per centum, together with costs in favor of the plaintiffs in both this and the lower court.
+In all other respects, it is reversed, and a judgment will be entered here in favor of the plaintiffs for P6,511.17, with interest from the 15th of October, 1919, at the rate of six per cent per annum, together with costs in favor of the plaintiffs in both this and the lower court.